worsetempt/Sentiment-Analysis/README.md

     python src/main.py
     ```

--   If you have Docker installed, open a terminal and navigate to project directory (where Dockerfile is located).
+-   If you have Docker installed, open command and navigate to project directory (where Dockerfile is located).
+Make sure deploy.py and model/vectorizer files are in same directory.
 Then run:
     ```
     docker build -t flask-app .
     ```